-Date Development This Notice includes: clarification regarding the certification of the report, guidance on the reasonable steps the underwriter filing the report should undertake to obtain and confirm the required information regarding the issuer, guidance on the procedures that an issuer or underwriter could implement in order to reasonably confirm that a purchaser meets the conditions for a particular exemption, guidance on the increased flexibility for completing Schedule 1 for purchasers in certain circumstances who may qualify under more than one paragraph of the definition of "accredited investor", and guidance on disclosure of an issuer's North American Industry Classification Standard (NAICS) code that corresponds to the issuer's primary business activity where there is ambiguity on the appropriate code.
+Date Development July 19, 2018 To further address concerns expressed by foreign dealers conducting offerings into Canada and Canadian institutional investors, on July 19, 2013 the CSA made amendments to the report to provide greater clarity and flexibility regarding the certification requirement and to streamline certain information requirements.
+We are reissuing this Notice in light of these amendments and to provide further clarity on certain existing requirements.
+Provided all necessary ministerial approvals are obtained, the amendments will come into force on October 5, 2018.
+September 29, 2016 In spring and summer 2016, staff became aware of concerns expressed by foreign dealers conducting offerings into Canada, as well as Canadian institutional investors, about the certification requirements in the report and other related issues.
+In certain instances, Canadian institutional investors were being excluded from participating in foreign offerings into Canada through certain foreign dealers as a result of a perceived change in the risk of personal liability in the report, as well as the more extensive information required in the report.
+We reissued this Notice in September 2016 to provide: clarification regarding the certification of the report, guidance on the reasonable steps the underwriter filing the report should undertake to obtain and confirm the required information regarding the issuer, guidance on the procedures that an issuer or underwriter could implement in order to reasonably confirm that a purchaser meets the conditions for a particular exemption, guidance on the increased flexibility for completing Schedule 1 for purchasers in certain circumstances who may qualify under more than one paragraph of the definition of "accredited investor", and guidance on disclosure of an issuer's North American Industry Classification Standard (NAICS) code that corresponds to the issuer's primary business activity where there is ambiguity on the appropriate code.